Coz-X/Basic.Calculator/README.md

-A simple calculator that does the addition of any 2 numbers, created in Python.
+Simple calculators that do the addition of any 2 numbers, created in Python.